 - Priorities – Quite similar to planning.
 What are the unnecessary things we spend money on?
 What are the necessary things we can channel those funds to right now?

 - Rainy Days/Emergency Fund: For small repairs in the house that pop up that you don’t plan for.
-PHCN (NEPA) light spoils which equals more fuel expense, generator breaks down and needs repair, the bulb goes off, all require money.
+PHCN (NEPA) light spoils which equals more fuel expense, the generator breaks down and needs repair, the bulb goes off, all require money.
 Water finishes, money.
-Visitor stops by – you need to cook food you did not plan for – sudden sickness – hospital bills.
+A visitor stops by – you need to cook food you did not plan for – sudden sickness – hospital bills.
 Sometimes, those little expenses here and there turn out to be what takes the biggest chunk of your money.

 Tolulope – Married in 2019